 - Clean code is practiced.
 Writing clean code requires good muscle memory, just like playing an instrument, kicking a ball, or frying an egg.
 The best way to learn to write clean code — and, more importantly, retain the skill — is to do it all the time.
 When you’re at home working on a personal project, do it with clean code — even when no one else will ever see it.

 - Clean code is relentlessly refactored.
 Clean code should be in a constant state of refactoring.
 With a good test suite to back up your code, you can refactor it as much as you like and never worry about breakage.

 - Clean code is SOLID.
 Good code is as much about good design as it is about cleanliness.
 Following the SOLID principles is one way to ensure that your code is flexible, maintainable, and long-lasting.

-The list of attributes for what makes “clean code” could no doubt go on, but the above is a good place to start.
-As simple as this list seems, putting it into practice isn’t easy.
-It requires a constant attention to detail and a willingness to acknowledge that what you wrote yesterday can still be improved today — even if it worked just fine before.
+If we take Martin’s book as a bible, the attributes for what makes “clean code” could multiply exponentially.
+But this list, culled from careful reading of Clean Code, is a good place to start.
+Adhering to these principles requires constant attention to detail and a willingness to acknowledge that what you wrote yesterday can still be improved today — even if it worked just fine before.

 Although Clean Code contains a plethora of useful rules and best practices, it’s perhaps more useful for the mentality it imbues in its readers — that craftsmanship matters, effort today saves pain tomorrow, and code is never really your own.
 The more coders read it, the cleaner the world’s code will be, and all of our jobs will be easier.